Betting on the NFL for Beginners

 Football is often described as a game of third-down efficiency.
 When the 3rd down effort does not result in a new set of downs, a punt to kick to the other team is often the consequence.
 Teams that consistently attain a new set of downs and drive down the field, will usually win.

-The other considerations that can disrupt a team’s consistency are turnovers and penalties.
+The other factors that can disrupt a team’s consistency are turnovers and penalties.
 Turnovers are fumbles and pass interceptions where the defensive unit takes the ball away.
 Penalties are another setback for teams and make consistent play difficult to predict.
 These are game day variations that can turn your well-analyzed bet into a loser.

 History Behind the NFL and Super Bowl